solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     }
     ```

 -   `_validateAction()`: It ensures there are no duplicate actions.
-This method can be further override to include custom checks for a action.
+This method can be further overridden to include custom checks for a action.

     ```solidity
     function _validateAction(